A little something for knocking around17th June 2013

 My first pair of walking boots were suede items from Salomon and I have stuck with them until long after that suede began to crack up due to wear and tear.
 Once they seemed too worn to be taken out on more demanding hikes, they were relegated to low level nearby trots.
 Currently, they reside at my place of work though I never really got to using them for lunchtime escapades in the likes of Lindow Common or The Carrs.

 The hill wandering duties originally performed by those Salomons are now undertaken by a pair of Meindl Burmas that now are beyond four years of age and look as if they have many more miles in them yet.
 The leather may be scuffed and the soles showing a share of wear, but neither is anything that precludes their use on longer hill wandering outings.
 Prior to my fitting them with Superfeet insoles, they always felt hard on my feet at the end of long walks.
 That was something that I put down to my getting them in a sale for around £100 and does not stop my buying more boots with the Meindl name on them.

 Even with that hardness more or less addressed, wearing them on lower level walks does feel like overkill.
 For that reason, I have been considering the option of fabric boots for those lower level walks.
 A review comparing a selection of such items caught my eye in Country Walking recently and what really surprised me were the prices; many cost more than my Meindls.
 Paying £150 for a pair of fabric boots is not that different from the amount of money that leather boots cost so I was resigned to remaining on the fence unless a tempting offer came my way.

-While I get to making more use of the Regattas, it may be that I add a stronger pair of fabric boots to their number.
+While I get to make more use of the Regattas, I may add a stronger pair of fabric boots to their number.
 It’ll stay on the back burner for now because there are plenty of other higher priority matters in life for me at the moment.
-A wish list never is a bad thing to possess either though.
+A wish list never is a bad thing to possess either, though.